 Ontario remains the only jurisdiction in the Métis Homeland to have successfully completed negotiations on Métis harvesting.
-An interim agreement between the MNO and the Ontario Ministry of Natural Resources (MNR) which recognizes the MNO's Harveste Card system was reached in 2004.
+An interim agreement between the MNO and the Ontario Ministry of Natural Resources (MNR), which recognizes the MNO's Harvester Card system, was reached in 2004.
 The interim agreement is short and set out in four points.
 The essence of the agreement is that MNR will apply its Interim Enforcement Policy (IEP) to each MNO Harvester's Certificate holder who is harvesting for food within his or her traditional territory.
 This means that MNO Harvester's Certificate holders, engaged in traditional Métis harvest activities will not be charged unless they are in violation of conservation or safety standards.

 The Four Points of the Interim Harvesting Agreement are:

 - The MNO will issue a maximum of 1250 Harvester's Certificates for this year (2004).
 The original intent was that the number of Certificates issued (1250) would be for one year only and that a mutually agreeable process for changing this number would be developed subject to research and evaluation of the Harvester's Certificate system.
 To date, the work on developing that process has not been completed and the 1250 cap remains.

 - The MNR Interim Enforcement Policy (IEP) will be applied to valid Harvester’s Certificate holders who are harvesting for food, within their traditional territories, pursuant to the safety and conservation values set out in the IEP in a manner identical to its application to First Nations.